LaynMDream/whitecat_crossplateform/Src/README.md

 First release open source ! version 0.8.4.

 To install and compile:
-Download (https://github.com/AntonLanghoff/whitecat_crossplateform) and clone it somewhere download at https://github.com/AntonLanghoff/whitecatlib and copy it in whitecat_crossplateform folder download at https://github.com/AntonLanghoff/whitecatbuild and copy it in whitecat_crossplateform folder
+Download (https://github.com/ChristophGuillermet/whitecat_crossplateform) and clone it somewhere

-Follow the INSTALL_INSTRUCTION_for_MinGW.txt
+inspire from BUILD_LIBRARIES_INSTRUCTIONS_for_MinGW.txt if you want build yourself the librarie

+or follow the PREBUILD_INSTALL_WITH_CODEBLOCKS_AND_MINGW4.8.1.txt

-You can now open the Whitecat_Crossplatform.cbp project whitecat_crossplateform/IDE/CodeBlocks/whitecatMinGW, and compile a new exe ( rebuild). your exe will be in whitecat_crossplateform/build/mingw_build/white_cat/Whitecat_Crossplatform.exe
+your exe will be in whitecat_crossplateform/whitecatbuild/build/white_cat_for_mingw/Whitecat_Crossplatform.exe
 =======